FairBlock/cosmos-sdk/x/gov/README.md

 currently supports:

 * **Proposal submission:** Users can submit proposals with a deposit.
 Once the minimum deposit is reached, the proposal enters voting period.
-The minimum deposit can be reached by collecting deposits from different users (including proposer) within deposit period.
-* **Vote:** Participants can vote on proposals that reached MinDeposit and entered voting period.
+* **Vote:** Participants can vote on proposals that reached MinDeposit
 * **Inheritance and penalties:** Delegators inherit their validator's vote if they don't vote themselves.
 * **Claiming deposit:** Users that deposited on proposals can recover their deposits if the proposal was accepted or rejected.
-If the proposal was vetoed, or never entered voting period (minimum deposit not reached within deposit period), the deposit is burned.
+If the proposal was vetoed, or never entered voting period, the deposit is burned.

-This module is in use on the Cosmos Hub (a.k.a [gaia](https://github.com/cosmos/gaia)).
+This module will be used in the Cosmos Hub, the first Hub in the Cosmos network.
 Features that may be added in the future are described in [Future Improvements](#future-improvements).

 ## Contents